GIScience/gis-training-resource-center/content/Module_3/en_qgis_module_3_ex5.md

     - In the toolbar at the top of the QGIS-window, select the tool `Select Feature(s)` ![](/fig/selection_toolbar_feature_selection.png).
 Hold <kbd>Ctrl</kbd> and <kbd>Click</kbd> on the districts that are surrounding the district of Larkana ([Wiki Video](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_spatial_queries_wiki.html#manual-selection)).
 The six selected districts should appear yellow on your map canvas.
     <!--FIX: The districts named are not the only ones surrounding the -->
     - Deactivate the `Select Feature(s)`-tool by clicking on the icon ![](/fig/qgis_move_symbol.png) in the toolbar at the top of your QGIS-window.
     - We can now export the selected features and save them to a new file.
-Right click on the `PAK_adm2_Sindh` layer and select `Export` > `Save Selected Features as`.
+Right click on the `PAK_adm2_Sindh` layer and select `Export` → `Save Selected Features as`.
     - A new window will open.
 Here, you can select how and where the selected features are saved.
     :::{figure} /fig/en_qgis_3.36_m3_ex5_export_features.png
     ---
     name: m3_ex5_export_selection
     width: 450 px
     ---
-    Make sure to save the geopackage in the correct location by clicking on the three dots to the right of the `File name`-field
+    Make sure to save the geopackage in the correct location by clicking on the three dots to the right of the `File name`-field.
     :::
     - Under `Format`, select geopackage.
     - To the right of the `File name`-field, click on the three dots.
 Navigate to the folder with the exercise data and save it in the `data/temp/` folder.
     - Enter a layer name.
 For example, "__Flood_2024_AOI__".
-    - Click `Ok`.
+    - Click `OK`.
 The exported layer should appear in your layers panel.

 ::::{margin}
 :::{Tip}